fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 Besides the `key` and standard `input`/`inputPath` options, the indexArrayByKey transform allows optionally for a `innerValue`, which allows one do transforms on the values of the resulting output object.
 Note that within this `innerValue`, all `inputPath` (and other *Path declarations) are relative to the path defined by the `inputPath` of the indexArrayByKey transform.

 Note: this transform was developed in relation to the XMLSettingsHandler used by the GPII auto-personalization.
 This translates data from XML files (which often represents "morally indexed" data in repeating array-like constructs where the indexing key is held, for example, in an attribute) to JSON format.
-This transform makes it easier (possible) to reference the specific elements within one of these XML arrays that are only.
+This transform makes it easier (possible) to reference the specific elements within one of these XML arrays that are otherwise only uniquely identifiable via their content (and not their order).

-**Invertibility:** Partly invertible (into `deindexIntoArrayByKey`).
+**Invertibility:** Partly invertible (into [`fluid.transforms.deindexIntoArrayByKey`](ModelTransformationAPI.html#creates-an-object-indexed-with-keys-from-array-entries-fluid-transforms-deindexintoarraybykey-)).

 **Syntax:**